Meet the Team

 Doctoral Student 2014-2019

 Dr. Jessica Greenlee entered the developmental psychology doctoral program at VCU in 2014 and graduated in 2019, when she went on to a post-doctoral fellowship at the University of Wisconsin, Madison, Waisman Center.
+In 2021, Jessie began a position as an Assistant Professor at her alma mater, Kenyon College.
 Jessie’s research is rooted in family systems theory and focuses on families of children with a chronic illness or disability.
 She is particularly interested in elucidating the positive and negative aspects of caring for a child with autism spectrum disorder (ASD) and how culture frames the ways in which families cope.
 Jessie’s doctoral research was funded by a prestigious two-year Weatherstone fellowship from Autism Speaks.

 Takia Williams, M.S.